dodderingstalwart/carnac/README.md

 # carnac
-A go application to input Carnac jokes or insults and store them into an sql database.
+A go application to input Carnac jokes or insults and store them into an sql database.<br>
-Later the database will be inputed into deepseek in order to create new Carnac jokes.
+Later the database will be inputed into deepseek in order to create new Carnac jokes.<br>